Symbol1/BlueWaters-RM64/process.md

 Everything outside the blocks are dropped.

 What, you ask, is all of these about?
-It tours out that, if we define the *RREF-signature polynomial* properly, the RREF-patterns of RM32 will determine the pivot-patterns of RM64.
+It turns out that, if we define the *RREF-signature polynomial* properly, the RREF-patterns of RM32 will determine the pivot-patterns of RM64.
 Notationally,